Macrometacorp/VueC8/README.md

 - **config** : string or string[] or [Config](https://github.com/Macrometacorp/jsC8/blob/master/src/connection.ts#L66 'Config')

 **2. Vue component**
-c8db is injected into your vue object, you can assign c8db a object or a function which returns a object. object keys should be same as the keys defined in your vue data object and the values should be of Type
+Macrometa database (C8DB) is injected into your vue object, you can assign c8db a object or a function which returns a object. object keys should be same as the keys defined in your vue data object and the values should be of Type

 ```
 string | {